ilent2/inverse-mb-supp/README.md

   * `example_paraxial_mb.m` Example showing how paraxial Mathieu beams can be simulated.

+  * `MathieuExample.mlx` Matlab live-script example, produces a similar result to `example_inverse_mb.m` but in a live-script.

   * `Mathieu.m` Functions used by `example_regular_mb_ottv1.m`, some
     are duplicated in `BscPmMathieu.m`.